GSA/digitalgov.gov/content/guides/dap/_index.md

 **DAP is required:**
 On September 22, 2023, the [Office of Management and Budget](https://www.whitehouse.gov/omb/) (OMB) released a memorandum on [Delivering a Digital-First Public Experience](https://digital.gov/resources/delivering-digital-first-public-experience), which requires executive branch federal agencies to implement the DAP JavaScript code on all public facing federal websites.

-**2. Use Analytics and User Feedback to Manage Websites and Digital Services**

-All public facing websites and digital services should be designed around user needs with data driven analysis influencing management and development decisions.
-Agencies should use qualitative and quantitative data to determine user goals, needs, and behaviors, and continually test websites and digital services to ensure that user needs are addressed.

-- A. {{< highlight >}}All agencies must participate in the General Service Administration’s (GSA) Digital Analytics Program (DAP) and deploy the DAP tracking code on all public-facing agency websites.{{< /highlight >}} The DAP provides agencies with free quantitative analytics to inform website management.
-Participation in the DAP does not preclude agencies from using other analytics programs.
-- B. GSA will maintain a public listing of the domains participating in the DAP and track agency compliance on the DotGov Dashboard.{{< /card-policy >}}

 ## We Provide Insights Across Agencies

 Want to see how many people are on government websites right now?
 Take a look at our [**analytics.usa.gov**](https://analytics.usa.gov/?=dg) dashboard that delivers an unprecedented, government-wide view of how the public interacts with federal websites.